Basic Health and Safety Risk Assessment

 When must a risk assessment be done?

-The purpose of a health and safety risk assessment is to identify sensible measures to control the risks in the workplace.
-The Occupational Health and Safety Act, 85 of 1993 requires that employers provide a workplace which is healthy, safe, and free of harm.
+The purpose of a OHS risk assessment is to identify sensible measures to control the risks in the workplace.
+The Occupational Health and Safety Act 85 of 1993 requires that employers provide a workplace which is healthy, safe, and free of harm.

-The easiest way to ensure this, is for employers to conduct a risk assessment.
-Those who are self-employed and work on their own are not held to such stringent requirements if their work does not pose a risk to the health and safety of other workers, or members of the public.
+Those who are self-employed and work on their own are not held to such stringent requirements if their work does not pose a risk to the OHS of other workers, or members of the public.

-However, risk assessments must be done, and it is imperative to ensure that record is kept as it proves that the necessary steps were taken to ensure health and safety.
-Risk assessments must be done whenever there is change in the working environment, even if it is just a shift change that took place.
+However, risk assessments must be done, and it is imperative to ensure that record is kept as it proves that the necessary steps were taken to ensure OHS compliance.
+It must be done whenever there is change in the working environment, even if it is just a shift change that took place.